brongulus/brongulus.github.io/content/notes/20241108T095209--docker-k8s-training__k8s_sap.md

 Kubernetes is just a container orchestrator.
 The central part remains our image, which contains the application we want to run.
 In the end Kubernetes runs lots and lots of containers – however in a smart way.

+### Building blocks {#building-blocks}

-But it doesn’t allow you to schedule individual containers, it wraps the container into something called a _pod_ – which can be considered as a logical host with 1..n containers in it.
-Its one or more containers that share storage and network resources.
+Kubernetes doesn’t allow you to schedule individual containers, it wraps the container into something called a _pod_ – which can be considered as a logical host with one or more containers that share storage and network resources.
 Put another way, a Kubernetes Pod is a set of containers that perform an interrelated function and that operate as part of the same workload.

 Containers in a pod share storage/network interface.
 Usually its one or two containers per pod, following the [sidecar](https://labs.iximiuz.com/tutorials/kubernetes-native-sidecars) (2nd container provides augmentation to improve the application container) or adapter (provides abstraction to entities outside of pod) pattern. ([Containers vs Pods](https://labs.iximiuz.com/tutorials/containers-vs-pods))

-Although you could add all the containers for yoxur application into the same Pod, it is a good practice to have one container per Pod.
+Although you could add all the containers for your application into the same Pod, it is a good practice to have one container per Pod.
 Then, group all the Pods that conform one application into a Namespace.

 A Kubernetes node is a physical or virtual machine that operates as part of a Kubernetes cluster.
 Pods can run on nodes, but the purpose of a node is to provide host infrastructure, not define and deploy applications.
 Pods do the latter.
 Thus, while Pods are the fundamental building blocks of Kubernetes workloads, nodes are the fundamental building blocks of Kubernetes infrastructure.